MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-entity-diagram.md

 You can also view the ingestion details of each table and materialized view.
 To view ingestion details, on the right side of the ribbon, select **Show details** and under **Ingestion**, select the desired time range.
 The information is added to the relevant entity's card.

-## What scenarios can you use entity diagrams for?
+## What scenarios can you use an entity diagrams for?

 This section explores various scenarios where you can use the entity diagram view in KQL database: